YCChenVictor/blog-frontend/src/posts/software/system-design/main.md

 Any user interface related frontend and backend, we should use [MVC structure].
 That is, we break Create, Read, Update, Destroy (CRUD) of links and CRUD of users into [RESTful] design, which is going to return us methods mapping GET (Read), POST (Create), PUT (Update), DELETE (Destroy); for example, in [rails, we have 7 methods].

 Now we can successfully CRUD the data.
-The next step is to return desired services for users
+The next step is to return desired services for users with [design pattern](/blog/software/design-pattern/main).
 * URL shortening service should use singleton pattern to avoid multiple shortened URL to be created for one URL.
 * Analytics service should use observer or strategy pattern
   * If the calculations take time, we can use observer pattern to trigger analytics data calculations right after key information updates.
 But I think it will not be the case in this system.